ROBOTIS-GIT/emanual/docs/en/software/arduino_ide.md

 Arduino IDE is [OpenCR] and [OpenCM9.04] compatible development tool.
 [OpenCM IDE] can be replaced with Arduino IDE, and it is recommended to use Arduino IDE if possible.
-Arduino IDE allows users to apply [Dynamixel SDK] and [Dynamixel Workbench] when writing sketches.
+Arduino IDE allows users to apply [DYNAMIXEL SDK] and [DYNMAIXEL Workbench] when writing sketches.

 # [Software Installation](#software-installation)